 Talk about delicadeza if you want people to observe good governance.

-More important than self is family.
+Pagpapahalaga sa pamilya is a value that considers the interest of the family more important than personal interest.
 Filipinos are willing to sacrifice prestige and even happiness for the sake of family.

-It is because of our love for family that many Filipinos choose to work abroad.
+Because of our love for family, many Filipinos choose to work abroad.
 They are not doing this to achieve personal success.
 They do this to ensure that their children get a good education.

-An employee, for example, may leave work to take care of a mother or father who is sick.
+An employee, for example, may leave work to care for a sick mother or father.